 The minor stormwater drainage system caters for frequent storm events.
-Storms of a minor nature usually include stormwater run-off with frequent return periods such as 2yr, 5yr & / or 10 years.
+Storms of a minor nature usually include stormwater run-off with frequent return periods such as 2 yr, 5 yr & / or 10 years.

-The major stormwater drainage system caters for severe, infrequent storm events.
-Supported by the minor drainage system.
-Storms of a major nature include less frequent return periods such as 20yr and more.
+The major stormwater drainage system caters for severe, infrequent storm events and includes less frequent return periods such as 20 yr and more.

-11 PRE-DEVELOPMENT RUN-OFF CHARACTERISTICS
+11. PRE-DEVELOPMENT RUN-OFF CHARACTERISTICS